xugong/qiubaiying.github.io/_posts/2020-06-09-Good start of habits developing.md

 Dear Visitors,

-Thanks for your interest of my personal website.
+Thanks for your interest in my website.
 It is updating and will come soon.

-For the current version, please go to the link to my googlesites https://sites.google.com/site/xugonghome
+For the current version, please go to the link to my google sites https://sites.google.com/site/xugonghome

 You are warmly welcomed to contact me!